tidex114/Pomfret-Eremin/README.md

   -   The majority of respondents (41 - 87.2%) believe that the sign-up system can be improved by adding live statistics and automating the entire process.
 - **Created proposal to the tech office**
 - **Added live stats to the sign-up system**
   Now, the sign-up message shows current count of participants and room left.
+Count updates by editing message on button.interaction (when user presses the button)
-  It updates on count change
+  All the sign-ups are now stored in a google sheet "trip list".
+It's needed due to discordpy not saving any info about what has been done during the running proccess.
+During the bot's initialisation all Views (buttons pinned to messages) are added to the queue and info about trips is being loaded to each sign-up message.
+Also, the current count is stored and updated in the google sheet

-TOTAL HOURS: 5
+  **TOTAL HOURS: 5**